PostHog/posthog.com/contents/handbook/growth/marketing/hosthogs.md

 showTitle: true
 ---

 HostHogs are our global series of meetups.
-The mission of HostHogs is to support and grow the PostHog community through targeted in-person events that offer an opportunity for like-minded members and potential members of the community to meet and benefit from deeper conversations than are usually possible in our existing GitHub and Slack communities.
+The mission of HostHogs is to support and grow the PostHog community through targeted in-person events that offer an opportunity for like-minded members and potential members of the community to meet and benefit from deeper conversations than are usually possible in GitHub or Slack.

 Specific product metrics that this supports (in order):
 1. Retention